Meet Our Speech-Language Pathologists

 In addition to her clinical work, Olivia has assisted research conducted in Dr. Lisa Edmond’s Aphasia Rehabilitation and Bilingualism Research Lab at Columbia University.
 She assisted research on Dr. Edmond’s Verb Network Strengthening Treatment (VNeST) and Marion Leamon’s study examining conversation skills in people with aphasia.

-Zaina Khoury received her Master’s of Science in Communication Sciences and Disorders with Bilingual Extension in Arabic and Spanish from Teachers College, Columbia University.
-She holds additional certifications in LSVT LOUD®, Teaching Students with Speech and Language Disabilities (TSSLD), Speech Systems Intelligibility Treatment (SSIT), Bilingual Extension (Arabic and Spanish), and Visual Analysis of Swallowing Efficiency and Safety (VASES).
+Grace received her Master of Science in Speech-Language Pathology from Teachers College, Columbia University.
+She holds additional certifications in LSVT LOUD for adults and children, Teaching Students with Speech and Language Disabilities (TSSLD), and Speech Systems Intelligibility Treatment (SSIT).
+She is also fluent in Mandarin and Cantonese.

 Bridget Barrett, MS

 Bridget Barrett received her Master’s of Science in Speech-Language Pathology from New York University.
 She holds additional certifications in LSVT LOUD for individuals with Parkinson’s disease and other neurologically based communication difficulties, LSVT LOUD…for Kids! and the Teaching Students with Speech and Language Disabilities (TSSLD).

 Bridget has a wide range of clinical experiences at NYU Langone School of Medicine, NYU Langone Cochlear Implant Center, RUSK Rehabilitation at the Ambulatory Care Center, and a plethora of NYC private schools.
 Her expertise includes pre-school-aged language stimulation, school-aged language, articulation, and literacy therapy.
 Bridget is passionate about working with school-aged students to help them reach their full potential socially and in the classroom!